acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/Cheatsheets.md

  - Make the page <kbd>auto-scroll</kbd> active, no need <kbd>clicks</kbd> it happens when a *tab* was closed or switched, both are options.
  - Use an <kbd>auto-scroll</kbd> identical but without move the mouse and before 150 ms are elapsed.
  - By default the selection hover certain different adjacent element does not bring back the selection in the clipboard and/or in the selection view that highlights the parts, certain can miss if the selection is not reverted or if the mouse encounter link and images or if the operation is simply impossible, with this you can do it in any order, firstly it can be broken exactly in the same viewable ways, so to enhance the idea, i added a shortcut in the light version of this program, it can help you to copy all you need, do not loose a part or copy redundant data, get all the text from certain text or code boxes, not only what is viewable directly selected but the rest is not selected, do not cancel the operation while and where the mouse move, reuse directly that data into the <kbd>right click</kbd> menu.
- - A long left of 2 seconds call a sort of circle with only the rays and between them the triangles full of choices that you can set to be the default action and/or call another wheel of triangles, a configuration mode to set up them all in one drawing on the screen, include text, icons and status in the corners of the triangles.
+ - Right and middle, the only shortcut exception to use two mouse button at the same time with difficulty, call a sort of circle with only the rays and between them the triangles full of choices that you can set to be the default action and/or call another wheel of triangles, a configuration mode to set up them all in one drawing on the screen, include text, icons and status in the corners of the triangles.
  - (triple <kbd>click</kbd> or longer)Call the same default mouse position but only in the full version, this record is not accessible in a wheel of choices, theses execute only in the light version any script you would and its parameters to demonstrate it will be included later in the full version, it can really be directly the triple key or the previous first line pop-up where the mouse it set over the goto button, or you can use the only another button reset the position to the next <kbd>click</kbd>, or <kbd>escape</kbd> pop-up with the <kbd>wheel up</kbd> or <kbd>wheel down</kbd> keys.
- - Others operations with modifiers on other elements, per example links can download the web page at this location, depend the browser and if you want, normally theses key combos are never made by default or by extensions, so it's safe to let it configured on activated at start.
+ - Others operations with modifiers on other elements, per example links can download the web page at this location, it depend the browser and if you desire, normally theses key combos are never made by default or by extensions, so it's safe to let it configured on activated at start, the full list of functionnalities can be found on other pages of this Github project.